AFranke92/C842Project/README.md

 # Inventory Management System (JavaFX)
 Overview

-This project is a desktop inventory management application built using Java and JavaFX.
-The application allows users to manage parts and products for a small manufacturing organization, supporting full CRUD functionality with real-time UI updates.
+This project is a JavaFX-based inventory management application designed to manage parts and products for a small manufacturing or service organization.

-The system replaces a spreadsheet-based workflow with a structured, object-oriented solution designed around maintainability, usability, and clear separation of concerns.
+The application replaces spreadsheet-based inventory tracking with a structured desktop solution that supports searching, adding, modifying, and deleting inventory items through a graphical user interface.

 Features:

-Add, modify, delete, and search Parts and Products
+Add, modify, and delete parts and products

 Associate parts with products

-Real-time table updates using ObservableList
+Search inventory by ID or name

+Centralized inventory state management

-Input validation and error handling
+Input validation to prevent invalid data entry

+JavaFX-based GUI built with FXML

+Application Design:

+The application follows a clear separation of concerns:

+Model Layer

+Represents parts, products, and inventory data

+Manages relationships between parts and products

+Controller Layer

+Handles user interactions and screen navigation

+Enforces business logic and validation

+View Layer

-Clean JavaFX UI built from FXML layouts
+JavaFX UI built using FXML layouts

-MVC-inspired architecture separating UI, business logic, and data models
+The Inventory class acts as a centralized manager for all parts and products, providing lookup, update, and deletion functionality.

 Technologies Used: